LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Motivation

-The amount of context provided to a model is directly proportional to the number of input tokens.
-Hence, context reduction can lower cost.
-One strategy for chat applications is called ``last-k'', where the k previous messages are provided as context for the next message. \fahad{any citation for last k?} Increasing k increases the number of input tokens - driving up the cost.
-Returning to the example of the Assistants API~\cite{openai_assistant}, developers can add context to requests in the form of extra ``documents'' with control over the maximum number.
-However, this API does not make it clear that this can directly affect cost nor how to pick a suitable value.
+\paragraph{Context Management.} The amount of context provided to a model affects the number of input tokens, and therefore cost, as well as the latency to process the input tokens.
+One strategy for chat applications, ``last-k'', provides the $k$ previous messages as context for the next message.
+A larger $k$ may increase response quality by including more relevant information, at the expense of higher cost.
+Additional strategies exist to improve quality without providing all possible context~\cite{ragcache, RAG, TCRA}, and we explore how \sys{} can support these in~\S\ref{sec:design_context_manager}.

-To motivate potential cost saving strategies of a proxy, we evaluate 5 values of $k$ for ``last-k'' in a 50 query conversation from our WhatsApp deployment (\S\ref{sec:deployment}).
-Analytically, the number of input tokens used by $N$ queries is:
+To motivate potential cost saving strategies of a proxy, we evaluate cost and response quality using 5 values of $k$ for ``last-k'' in a 50 query conversation from our WhatsApp deployment (\S\ref{sec:deployment}).
+If we assume all $N$ queries have the same number of input and output tokens, $I$ and $O$, then the input tokens used with $k=N$ is: $I * N + (I + O)N(N-1)/2$.
+This is $O(n^{2})$, and Fig~\ref{subfig:cost_motivation} shows that including all context (k=50) grows quadratically while $k=0$ grows linearly.
+The maximum context conversation uses 55\ttimes{} the input tokens of no context and $k=1$ is only a 3\ttimes{} increase.

-Where $I_{i}$ and $O_{i}$ are the number of input and output tokens for the $i$th message, respectively, and any negative index message is 0 tokens.

-For the case of $k=N$ with the simplifying assumption of all messages having the same input and output tokens, $I$ and $O$, the result simplifies to:

-This is $O(n^{2})$, and in Fig~\ref{subfig:cost_motivation}, we can see that including all context (k=50) grows quadratically.
-In contrast, using no context results in a linear growth of input tokens.
-The maximum context conversation uses 55x the input tokens of no context.
-Setting $k$ to a low value, such as 1, is only a 3x increase.

 The quality of these conversations judged against using full context is shown in Fig~\ref{subfig:quality_motivation}.
-Each response is given a score (S) from GPT-4o which is averaged over generating the conversation four times.
-Using no context is the lowest quality, but the difference is much more substantial at the tail 20\% of messages.
-This motivates us to consider a strategy that balances the two (i.e., amount of context vs. quality of responses) -- using context only when necessary to substantially improve quality.
+Each response is given a score (S) from GPT-4o which is averaged over four runs.
+Although using no context is the lowest quality, for this workload of real WhatsApp queries the difference is most evident only in the tail 20\% of messages.
+This motivates a simple strategy -- using context only when necessary to substantially improve quality.
 We present this strategy in \S\ref{sec:design_context_manager}.